Skip to main content

 • Use the *.jar wildcard to match JAR packages in the current directory

-• CloudBase cloud function will extract the uploaded files to the working directory, and JAR packages are directly located in the current directory.
+• CloudBase cloud function will extract the uploaded files to the working directory, with the JAR package located directly in the current directory

 chmod +x scf_bootstrap